Botryolepraria neotropica: Taxonomy

-Botryolepraria neotropica is a species of saxicolous (rock-dwelling), byssoid (cottony) lichen in the order Verrucariales.
-It was formally described as a new species in 2010 by Martin Kukwa and Sergio Pérez-Ortega.
-The type specimen was collected growing with liverworts on shaded vertical walls in El Yunque (Guantánamo province, Cuba).
-It also occurs in Bolivia and Peru, where it grows in shaded and damp locations.
-The species epithet refers to its Neotropical distribution.
-It is the second member of Botryolepraria, a genus circumscribed in 1997.
+Botryolepraria neotropica was described in 2010 by Martin Kukwa and Sergio Pérez-Ortega.
+The type specimen was collected growing with liverworts on shaded vertical walls in El Yunque (Guantánamo province, Cuba), and the specific epithet refers to the species' Neotropical distribution.
+The species has also been reported from Bolivia and Peru.It is the second described member of Botryolepraria, a genus circumscribed in 1997.